Multi-Modal Automatic Prosody Annotation with Contrastive Pretraining of SSWP: Method

 \subsection{Contrastive Text-Speech Pretraining of SSWP Pairs}

-The overall architecture of this first stage is shown in Subfigure (a) of Fig. \ref{fig:model}.
-The pretraining aims at extracting the prosodic space by both text and speech information, similar to how humans perceive prosodies.
-The following paragraphs describe the contrastive pairs, encoder architectures, and pretraining paradigm of our work.
+The overall architecture of this first stage is shown in Figure \ref{fig:model}(a).
+The pretraining aims to extract the prosodic space by contrasting text-speech pairs of the same phonetic content under different contexts.

-\textbf{Speech-Silence and Word-Punctuation (SSWP) Pairs} Prosodic boundaries have a high correlation with both punctuations in text and silence segments in speech as they usually indicate the possible existence of PW, PPH, or IPH boundaries \cite{steinhauer2003electrophysiological}.
-Neither prompts/sentences \cite{wu2023large, elizalde2023clap} or words \cite{dai2022automatic} are ideal contrastive units for pretraining as they do not explicitly include boundary-related information.
-We propose to contrastively pretrain Speech-Silence and Word-Punctuation (SSWP) pairs, where words with following punctuations are paired with speech segments with following silence segments if there are any.
+\textbf{Speech-Silence \& Word-Punctuation (SSWP) Pairs} Prosodic boundaries have a high correlation with both punctuations in text and silence segments in speech as they usually indicate the possible existence of PW, PPH, or IPH boundaries \cite{steinhauer2003electrophysiological}.
+Neither prompts/sentences \cite{wu2023large, elizalde2023clap} nor words \cite{dai2022automatic} are ideal contrastive units for pretraining as they do not include boundary-related information.
+We propose to contrastively pretrain Speech-Silence \& Word-Punctuation (SSWP) pairs, where words with following punctuations are paired with speech segments with following silence segments if there are any.